sourcegraph/python-imports-search/README.md

 # Python imports search

-Lets you easily search for all files using a JS package.
-Adds a new operator `js.depends:` for all import statements of the package passed to the operator.
-This extension also adds a \"See all usages\" link at the end of import statement lines, which will execute the `js.depends` search for the relevant package.
+Lets you easily search for all files using a python module.
+Adds a new operator `py.imports:` for all import statements of the module passed to the operator.
+This extension also adds a \"See all usages\" link at the end of import statement lines, which will execute the `py.imports` search for the relevant module.

 ## Prerequisites